-In Chili, you established your own winemaking and wine education company – Southern Cross Wines - where you developed and delivered programs across Latin America.
+In Chile, you established your own winemaking and wine education company – Southern Cross Wines - where you developed and delivered programs across Latin America.
 Why is this program dear to you?

 I have always believed education is the key to everything good in life.
 When we started the WSET in Chile, the country was starting a huge export boom and needed the entire trade to be educated about the world of wine.
 It was hard to get the program started due to the lack of foreign wine in Chile.
 In our first classes, we had to get a friend in the UK to send us all the wines we needed – a very expensive exercise!

 After a while, you and your family decided to move back to your country: the beautiful Victoria’s Yarra Valley wine region.
 You joined the team at Helen & Joey Estate.

-Was it hard to leave Chili?
+Was it hard to leave Chile?
 Or was this just the next step of your career?

 It was a hard decision to leave Chile.
 We had two kids, a dog, and a cat, and were very comfortable in our life.
 The driving force for me was that I wanted our children to grow up in a meritocracy, a country where who your parents were, how wealthy you were, and what school you went to didn’t make as much of a difference to your future.
 When we returned to Australia, neither Peter nor I had jobs.
 We started Southern Cross Australia and I worked as a winemaking consultant and educator before joining Helen and Joey Estate as the senior winemaker.
 I have since moved to Rob Dolan Wines.
 Peter continued to consult to wineries in Chile and China.

 As a senior winemaker, you focus on making elegant wines that express the dynamic of the region's potentials.
 Did you start with the star varieties like Chardonnay, Pinot Noir, and Shiraz?
 Or did you also bring something else to the table?
 Can you tell us more about a few of your favorite wines?